imsweb/seerdata-utility/README.md

 # SEER Data Utility Library

+**!!!
+THIS PROJECT IS NOW DEPRECATED AND IS GOING TO BE REMOVED SOON !!!**

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.imsweb/layout/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.imsweb/seerdata-utility)

 This project contains the Java entities and search utility methods for the HematoDB diseases and SEER*Rx drugs and regimens.